 Digital natives still want live experiences.
-Yes, they may spend a considerable amount of time socialising on digital channels and enjoying online gaming, streaming services and so on, but they still wish to engage in tourism in the same way that tourists and travellers have always done.
+Yes, they may spend a considerable amount of time socialising on digital channels and enjoying online gaming, the occasional bingo for money app on the phone, streaming services and so on, but they still wish to engage in tourism in the same way that tourists and travellers have always done.
 The difference is that they will research the experiences in which they wish to engage via digital channels, with an expectation of gathering as much detailed information – text, graphic and video – as they wish.
 They will gather information from experts (such as travel industry professionals), influencers (those who have positioned themselves online as being subject experts) and a wide circle of social contacts.

 The wine and culinary tourism industry needs to understand these channels of influence and tap into them in the most beneficial way.
 For example, this might mean creating meaningful and personable video content, inviting influencers to sample products and creating a social circle of enthusiasts and advocates.